 Data backups are central to any disaster recovery plan.
 An audit of backup processes determines if they are effective and if they are being implemented by the involved personnel.
 There are a couple of techniques that are used to accomplish which include direct observation of the processes in question, analyzing and researching the backup equipment used, conducting computer-assisted audit techniques and tests, examining paper and paperless records.

 The continual backing up of data and systems can help minimize the impact of threats.
 The disaster recovery plan also includes information on how best to recover any data that has not been copied.
 Controls and protections are put in place to confirm that data is not damaged, reformed, or destroyed during this process.
 Information technology experts and procedures need to be identified that can accomplish this attempt.
 Vendor manuals assist in determining the best to proceed.

 Practice drills are conducted periodically to determine how effective the plan is and to determine what changes may be necessary.

 Backup of key personnel:

-A disaster recovery plan includes clearly written policies and specific communication with employees to ensure that both regular and replacement personnel is selected, documented, and informed should a disaster occur.
-Confirmation must so that the replacement personnel can actually do the obligations allocated to them in an event of a backup.
-Periodic training and cross-training is often used to accomplish this.
+A disaster recovery plan includes written policies and specific communication with employees to ensure that both regular and replacement personnel are selected, documented, and informed should a disaster occur.
+Confirmation must so that the replacement personnel can do the obligations allocated to them in an event of a backup.
+Periodic training and cross-training are often used to accomplish this.